Saving is hard

 PUT

-Here's what the spec says about PUT:
+Here's what the spec says about PUT

 The PUT method requests that the enclosed entity be stored under the supplied Request-URI.
 If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be considered as a modified version of the one residing on the origin server.
 If the Request-URI does not point to an existing resource, and that URI is capable of being defined as a new resource by the requesting user agent, the origin server can create the resource with that URI.

-This means PUT is meant to be used to update or insert (aka "upsert") into whatever is represented by the URL.
-Again, using the Array analogy, PUT is somewhat like list[i] = value, where i is explicitly in the URL.
+is explicitly in the URL.
 This operation may overwrite anything that is already there, or it might add a new thing if nothing exists at that index.
-An important implication is that just like assigning list[i] = value multiple times always results in the same thing, PUT is also not supposed to have side effects.
+An important implication is that just like assigning list[i] = value

-For example, we can send a PUT /users/1 request to add or update a user whose ID is 1.
+request to add or update a user whose ID is 1.

 //assuming the same list of users as before